Wedding of Prince Felipe and Letizia Ortiz: Cake

 The bridal cake was designed by Spanish cakemaker Francisco Torreblanca.
 The cake consisted of a kind of chocolate serpentine of different floors.
 Along with the cake, different desserts were served, among which was a new creation that joined the tastes of both the groom and the bride, and was named "Royal Gianduja".

 Cost

 The cost of the wedding was shared between the government (who assumed the majority of the budget for security and public decoration of the streets) and the Royal House (who was in charge of the banquet, the wedding, dresses, invitations, etc.).
-Some estimates calculate that it cost between €21 to €40 million (approximately $28–54.5 million at that time).
+Some estimates calculate that it cost between €21 million and €40 million (approximately $28–54.5 million at that time).

 There were numerous criticisms of RTVE for the high cost of retransmission of the wedding, which according to the corporation was €4.5 million, although former Minister Bono said it cost more than €13 million, something that the Corporation denies.